Q: When are the deadlines for Class Notes?

 After the death is reported in the Quarterly, classmates may write to you to offer an anecdote or favorite memory about the person who died.
 You are welcome to incorporate these sentiments into your column as you see fit and as length allows.

 The magazine editor does revise the columns for length, clarity and readability.
-Most of the time, your column will be changed very little--and in some cases, the editor will seek your approval before revising your text.
-Minor grammatical or stylistic changes, however, (e.g., changing MA to Mass., or 2nd grade to second grade) are done at the editor's discretion and are required for uniformity in the publication.
+Grammatical or stylistic changes (e.g., changing MA to Mass., or 2nd grade to second grade) are done at the editor's discretion and are required for uniformity in the publication.
 Typically, you will not be consulted about these minor revisions.

 Q: Something I'm writing about hasn't happened at the time I'm preparing my column, but the event will be over with by the time the column is published.
 How should I handle that?